ILERA 2022

 Unions on Facebook: Developing union democracy on- and offline

-Nanna Wesley Hansen, FAOS, Department of Sociology, Uni. of Copenhagen
+Nanna Wesley HANSEN, FAOS, Department of Sociology, University of Copenhagen

 Participation in the digitalisation of work: models and experiences for a shared sustainable process